82 Real Life Amazing Hemp Products To Try Today

 Typical growing mats are made from plastics or treated materials.
 This can be a bit concerning when you consider the hungry, tender roots soak up whatever they are grown in.

-Try hemp mats from Grass Roots Grow Mats that are petroleum, plastic, and chemical free!
+Try hemp mats that are petroleum, plastic, and chemical free!
 Grow your roots in a healthy environment for a healthier you.

 Conventional crops (soy, corn, wheat, etc) deplete the nutrition of our soil, causing it to dry out and erode.
 Hemp can be a natural solution for our farmers, as its deep roots help stabilize the soil structure.
 Since hemp plants grow 6-16 ft tall in 110 days, hemp also naturally shades out weeds.
 This eliminates the need of costly and toxic herbicides.